kchinzei/AS726XX-CommonLib/README.md

 AS726XX sensor;
   ...
 for (int i; i<sensor.maxCh; i++) {
-   float val = sensor.readings[i];
+   float val = sensor.readings[i];ÂÂ
    ...
 ```

-Available vectors are:
+Available arrays are:
 - `uint16_t AS726XX::nm;` : Array of wavelengths in \[nm\].
 - `float AS726XX::readings;` : Array of obtained values.
 - `float AS726XX::cal_params;` : Array of calibration parameters for calibration, multiplied to `getCalibratedA() - W()`.

-Except cal_params these are not intended to user modifies its contents.
+Array length is in `AS726XX::maxCh`.
+These are not intended to user modifies its contents except `cal_params`.

 ### Compile without AS7262/7263 library